Complete guide to UK taxes and rates

 In this guide, we will explain the differences between taxes, when you are required to pay them, and what the different rates are.

-If you run your own business and work as self employed or as a sole trader, you will be required to pay income tax if you earn over £1,000 during the tax year.
-If you aren’t a PAYE employee, you will be required to submit a Self Assessment tax return each year.
+If you run your own business and work as self employed or as a sole trader, and earn over £1,000 you will be required to submit a Self Assessment tax return each year.
 To find out more, read our guide to Self Assessment tax returns here.

 Income tax rates